dshen1/rCharts_micropolar/nightingale/index.md

 ![Nightingale Causes of Mortality](http://upload.wikimedia.org/wikipedia/commons/1/17/Nightingale-mortality.jpg)

 I then rediscovered this nice listing of [R datasets](http://vincentarelbundock.github.io/Rdatasets/index.html) which had a [detailed post](http://vincentarelbundock.github.io/Rdatasets/doc/HistData/Nightingale.html) on the data behind Florence Nightingale's coxcomb plot of mortality during the Crimean War.
-The [post](http://vincentarelbundock.github.io/Rdatasets/doc/HistData/Nightingale.html) also contained `ggplot2` code to make a static coxcomb plot from R.

 With the new [`micropolar` libary](http://micropolar.org) and [rCharts](http://rcharts.io), we should be able to produce an interactive [`d3js`](http://d3js.org) version.
 You might notice this is not exactly the same, so consider it a work in progress.
 However, here is how you can get close with a few lines of R code.